 For the couple that loves to read

-For the couple who likes to entertain
+For the couple who likes to sketch

-For the couple that likes to cook
+For the couple who likes to cook

 This do-anything Japanese knife comes highly recommended by Justin Devillier of La Petite Grocery in New Orleans and has a driftwood handle that’s been buffed supersmooth.
 “I’d use it If I were a home cook and I were having people over to break down a chicken, cut up vegetables, or chop herbs.
 It’s a total everything-you-do type of chef’s knife,” he says.